cncf/toc/reviews/tuf-graduation.md

 Our website has an [adoptions page](https://theupdateframework.github.io/adoptions.html) on it that lists the different projects.
 We also have an [ADOPTERS.MD](https://github.com/theupdateframework/tuf/blob/develop/docs/ADOPTERS.md) which contains much of the same information.
 [Uptane](https://uptane.github.io/), the automotive version of TUF, also its own [adoptions page](https://uptane.github.io/adoptions.html).

+## Security Audits
+There are multiple [security audits](https://theupdateframework.github.io/audits.html) of TUF available on the TUF website.

 ### Alternatives to TUF

 The most common alternative to TUF involves using either a signing key on the server (e.g., TLS) or on a server as part of software creation (e.g., GPG signing in a build farm).
 Either way, the fundamental difference is that a single key / server compromise can result in an attacker having the ability to install arbitrary code on end user machines.
 Existing specifications / proposals like OMA-DM, SUIT, ITU-T X.1373, as well as common use patterns for GPG/PGP/RSA signing and TLS all have this flaw.